Bound on Lyapunov exponent in $c=1$ matrix model: Comparison of the thermal radiation derived from the quantum mechanics and fluid dynamics

 By using this WKB wave function, we evaluate the density of the observable $O(\hat{x},\hat{p})$ in the far region $-L \ll x \ll - (\hbar^2/m \alpha)^{1/4}$.
 Particularly the leading quantum corrections to this quantity would correspond to the Hawking radiation.
 Recall that, in the classical limit ($\hbar \to 0$), the fermions with energy $E>0$ just go through the potential from the left to right, and the left moving fermions appear only through the quantum reflection with the probability $P_R(E)$.
 Hence we should evaluate the leading contributions of the left moving fermions to $O(\hat{x},\hat{p})$ to obtain the Hawking radiation.
 Through the similar calculation to the $E<0$ case (\ref{O-classical}), such contributions to the density of $O(\hat{x},\hat{p})$ can be obtained as

 Here the energy density $\rho(E)$ is given by

 through the quantization condition (\ref{BS-cond-2}).
 Then the density (\ref{density-O}) can be calculated as

-This is the contributions to the Hawking radiation from the fermions with $0<E\le E_+$.
-By assuming that $E_+$ is sufficiently large and can be approximated as $E_+ \approx \infty$, and adding the contributions of the fermions with negative energy (\ref{VEV-O-semi}) with $\mu=0$, we obtain the density of the observable $O(\hat{x},\hat{p})$ induced by the Hawking radiation as
+This is the contribution to the Hawking radiation from the fermions with $0<E\le E_+$.
+By assuming that $E_+$ is sufficiently large and can be approximated as $E_+ \approx \infty$, and adding the contribution of the fermions with negative energy (\ref{VEV-O-semi}) with $\mu=0$, we obtain the density of the observable $O(\hat{x},\hat{p})$ induced by the Hawking radiation as

 The first term is the contribution of the reflected fermions and the second term is that of the holes, and both obey the Fermi-Dirac distribution at the temperature $T_L$ (\ref{T-mini}).

 More concretely, we take $O(\hat{x},\hat{p})$ as $O(\hat{x},\hat{p})= \hat{x}^k \hat{p}^n$ and evaluate (\ref{VEV-O-total}) as\footnote{We need to take care of the sign of $p=\pm \sqrt{2m(E-V)}$. $p$ in $O(x,p)$ at negative $x$ takes a negative value, since the holes and the reflected fermions carry negative momenta.
 (See figure \ref{Fig-HR}). }